wso2/docs-is/en/includes/guides/user-accounts/account-security/password-validation.md

 !!! note "Validation for whitespace in passwords"

     {{product_name}} automatically trims leading and trailing whitespace from passwords when creating, updating, or when entering passwords to login.
-This behavior is enforced for interactions through the UI and the API.